Caught Inside

 The sand felt cold between my toes as I walked a hundred yards or so down the shore from the nearest cluster of surfers.
 The waves were small but punchy, the tide falling.
 But I wasn’t really planning on catching anything.
 Just get back in the water.

 I pushed the board through the surf, jumped on, and struggled to balance it under me.
-The shaper who fixed it recommended I paddle up and down the shore to work on my arm strength.
-I must have made it less than 25 feet before my shoulders surrendered and I couldn’t hold my head up.
+The shaper who repaired it, a smiley and wise old local, recommended I paddle up and down the shore to work on my arm strength.
+I must have made it no more than 25 feet before my shoulders surrendered and I couldn’t hold my head up.
 I sat up on the board and caught my breath.
-My hands and feet were getting numb, but the wetsuit felt good.
+My hands and feet were numb, but the wetsuit felt good.
 Warm.
-Maybe there was something to the neck zip after all.
+Maybe there was something to the chest zip after all.

 Watching the swells roll in was hypnotic.
 The water was glassy and grey under the overcast sky.
 Alright, what the hell… I paddled into a wave.
 I caught it, immediately pearled and caught a face full of sand.
 I stood up, tugged on the leash and pulled the board back toward me.
 Onshore, a line of morning walkers couldn’t care less.